 Provision 2: In schools where all enrolled children, regardless of their category of eligibility, are served meals at no charge; notify parents, distribute, and certify applications for free and reduced price students once every four consecutive school years.
 For three years after the base year, the school is not required to count meals served by category for claiming purposes.
 After the base year, the building's monthly reimbursement is based on total meal counts and monthly claim statistics from the base year.
 Maintain accountability and record keeping requirements as mandated by program regulations for this alternate reimbursement system.

-Community Eligibility Provision: Schools where at least 40 percent of enrolled students have been deemed free eligible through a means other than an income application (i.e., directly certified using electronic SNAP/Medicaid, homeless, migrant, runaway, foster, and head start) as of April 1, 2019, may participate in the Community Eligibility Provision for the 2019-2020 school year.
+Community Eligibility Provision: Schools where at least 40 percent of enrolled students have been deemed free eligible through a means other than an income application (i.e., directly certified using electronic SNAP/Medicaid, homeless, migrant, runaway, foster, and head start) using data from anytime between April 1, 2020 to June 30, 2020, may participate in the Community Eligibility Provision for the 2020-2021 school year.
 The schools will receive reimbursement in the free and paid category based on the percentage of directly certified students as noted above times a multiplier (as written in federal regulation).
 For more details about participation and how to apply, please see the CEP Memo on the Child Nutrition Knowledge Center website.

 In certain circumstances when households fail to apply for free or reduced price meals, the nutritional needs of students who are obviously at an economic disadvantage may be addressed by local officials.